-Rather than “re-inventing the wheel”, Payton Foundation partners with well established organisations already doing great work and supports them with finance and professional support.
-We focus on projects that bring transformation through, education/training, housing and health.
+Rather than “re-inventing the wheel”, we partner with well established organisations already doing great work and supports them with the resources to make it happen.
+We focus on projects that bring transformation through: education/training, housing and health.

 Our aim is to provide support and education for the whole person, to effect the long term relief of poverty in body, soul and spirit.